ncbi/vadr/documentation/alerts.md

   toy model because the CDS in this example is too short for constructive use with `blastx`.
   But a fabricated example `.alt` file output line is shown below, in which the blastx alignment
-  extended only to sequence position 21, leaving positions 22 to 30 of the predicted CDS, which align to model positions 23 to 31, uncovered by the blastx alignment.
-This length difference of 9 exceeds the maximum allowed difference of 8, so the alert is reported.
+  extended only to sequence position 21, leaving positions 22 to 30 of the predicted CDS (`seq coords:22..30:+`), which align to model positions 23 to 31 (`mdl coords:23..31:+`), uncovered by the blastx alignment.
+This length difference of 9 exceeds the maximum allowed difference of 8 (`alert detail:[9>8]`), so the alert is reported.
   A similar `indf3plg` alert exists for when the blastx alignment extends *longer* than the predicted nucleotide alignment on the 3' end, but no example is shown here.